mazetoken/opendesert/README.md

-# opendesert
+# Open Desert V2
 Multichain NFT Wallet and OTC Market

-The contract is deployed on 6 chains: Polygon, Dogechain, smartBCH, Cronos, EthereumPoW and BNB Smart Chain.
+The contract is deployed on 4 chains: Polygon, Dogechain, smartBCH and EthereumPoW.

 https://opendesert.art